Can Copyright be Reduced to Privacy?: Introduction

-The works of \citet{bousquet, barak} which rely on privacy/privacy-like notions, is the main focus of our work.
-An alternative approach taken by \citet{scheffler2022formalizing} proposes a framework to test substantial similarity by comparing Kolmogorov-Levin complexity with and without access to the original copyright work.
-Beyond algorithmic challenges, to apply a substantial similarity test, though, one has to provide a distinction between protected expressions and non-protected ideas, which may in some cases be the crucial challenge that we might want to solve.
-Another approach \citet{franceschelli2022deepcreativity} suggests to use generative learning techniques to assess creativity. \citet{henderson2023foundation} seek to develop strategies to be applied to generative models to ensure they satisfy the same fair use standard as in human discretion.
+The works of \citet{bousquet} and \citet{barak}w, hich rely on privacy/privacy-like notions, are the main focus of our work.
+An alternative approach taken by \citet{scheffler2022formalizing} proposes a framework to test the substantial similarity of a mode's output content by comparing Kolmogorov-Levin complexity with and without access to the copyrighted input content.
+However, one has to distinguish between protected expressions and non-protected ideas; this crucial challenge is overlooked by their approach.
+Another work by \citet{franceschelli2022deepcreativity} suggests using generative learning techniques to assess creativity.
+Such approaches may prove valuable, as we indicate in Section 4, but only if they are designed to align with copyright principles.
+Lastly, \citet{henderson2023foundation} seek to develop strategies to be applied to generative models to ensure they satisfy the same fair use standard as in human discretion.
 The application of this solution may not be possible, though, in cases where little to no open source or fair use data is readily available.